 You build brand recognition that generates trust and makes people buy.

-If you invest in creating an accurate and exhaustive knowledge base, you’re more likely to become an authority in your industry – the company that customers and even competitors look to for answers.
+If you invest in creating an accurate and exhaustive knowledge base software, you’re more likely to become an authority in your industry – the company that customers and even competitors look to for answers.

 Like HubSpot for inbound marketing or Neil Patel for SEO.